-- Do not eat any food - Drink a carbohydrate drink (clear juice), stopping 2 hours before your arrival time or as directed by your care team - · Do not have any dairy products or juice with pulp
+- Do not eat any food. - Drink a carbohydrate drink (clear juice).
+If you have diabetes, have a sugar free electrolyte drink.
+Stop drinking 2 hours before you arrive at the hospital unless you care team gives you different instructions. - Do not have any dairy products or juice with pulp. - Before you leave home for the hospital, brush your teeth and rinse with an antiseptic mouthwash.